Audjust API Overview

 You need to have an active API subscription to the API plan (separate from the main site subscription) to use the API.
 A free plan for evaluation is available, but you will need to upgrade to a paid plan to use the API in production.

-Actions cost credits and generally increase with the length of the audio and when you process more data.
+The analyze, resize, and export endpoints are billed in credits and generally increase with the length of the audio and when you process more data.

 Endpoint Credit/unit Unit